 Four people who call themselves Mumsy, Nanny, Sonny and Girly inhabit a large decaying old British mansion.
 Sonny and Girly spend all their time playing children’s games.
 They delight in bringing back strangers and winding them into their games, usually with fatal consequences.
-Their latest recruit is a man they call New Friend who they find returning from a night out with his girlfriend.
+Their latest recruit is a man they find returning from a night out with his girlfriend whom they call New Friend.
 After they contrive to kill the girlfriend on a playground slide, New Friend is brought back and forcibly recruited into their games.
-Seeking a way to escape, he soon finds ways to turn the four against each other.
+Seeking a way to escape, New Friend soon finds ways to turn the four against each other.

-Francis desired to make a film over which he had complete creative control and so raised the funding for Mumsy, Nanny, Sonny & Girly independently.
-It was based on a play Happy Family (1966) by Maisie Mosco, although this ended up being widely changed.
-Francis asked Brian Comport to write a script set around the Victorian mansion of Oakley Court, which adjoined Hammer’s Bray Studios and had been used as an exterior for many of their films but never as an interior location.
+After working with Hammer and Amicus for the better part of a decade, Francis desired to make a film over which he had complete creative control and so raised the funding for Mumsy, Nanny, Sonny & Girly independently.
+The film was based on a play Happy Family (1966) by Maisie Mosco, although has been widely changed.
+Francis asked Brian Comport to write a script set around the Victorian mansion of Oakley Court, which adjoined Hammer’s Bray Studios and had been used as an exterior for many of their films (but never as an interior location).
 Francis called Mumsy, Nanny, Sonny & Girly his favourite film however it was plagued by poor distribution and hardly ever seen when it came out.
-Up until the 2010, it had never seen a dvd release.
+Up until 2010, it had never seen a dvd release.

-Francis certainly has the benefit of a beautiful big stately old mansion and grounds that create an undeniably impressive locale for the happenings and suggests a mentally decaying aristocracy.
+Francis certainly has the benefit of a beautiful big stately old mansion and grounds.
+These create an undeniably impressive locale for the happenings and suggests a mentally decaying aristocracy.
 Alas, the childish games are not that interesting.
-The film does pick up more of a plot towards the end and starts into some interesting psycho-thriller territory as we see Michael Bryant playing all four of his captors off against each other.
-Unfortunately, it is not enough to make the film and crucially has been cast with ordinary working class man Michael Bryant who seems entirely lacking in the magnetic sexual charisma that such a character should have to make the part work.
+The film does pick up more of a plot and starts into some interesting psycho-thriller territory towards the end as we see Michael Bryant playing all four of his captors off against each other.
+Unfortunately, it is not enough to make the film and crucially the part of New Friend has been cast with ordinary working class man Michael Bryant who seems entirely lacking in the magnetic sexual charisma that such a character should have had to make the part work.